TomWoodward/abomination/README.md

 input:
 - `array`: an array of stuff to map
-- `map`: the function to map. inside this function the scope is the array item. parent scopes are still accessible.
+- `map`: the function to map. inside this function the scope is the array item.

 maps a list of things into a list of different things.